Circuit de Spa-Francorchamps: Original layout

 Like the Le Mans circuit, which also ran on public roads, Spa became notorious for fatal accidents.
 At the 1960 Belgian Grand Prix, two drivers, Chris Bristow and Alan Stacey, were killed within 15 minutes (although Stacey's accident was caused by a bird hitting him in the face) and Stirling Moss had crashed at Burnenville during practice and was severely injured.
 When Armco crash barriers were added to the track in 1970, deaths became less frequent, but the track was still notorious for other factors.
-The Ardennes forest had very unpredictable weather and there were parts where it was raining and the track was wet, and other parts where the sun was shining and the track was completely dry.
-This factor was a commonality on long circuits, but the unpredictable weather at Spa, combined with the fact that it was a track with all but one corner being high-speed, made it one of the most dangerous race tracks in the world (if not the most).
+The Ardennes forest had very unpredictable weather, to the point that some areas were experiencing heavy rains while others had clear skies.
+This factor was a commonality on long circuits, but the unpredictable weather at Spa, combined with the fact that it was a track with all but one corner being high-speed, made it one of, if not the most, dangerous race track in the world.
 As a result, the Formula 1 and motorcycle Grands Prix and 1000 km sportscar races saw smaller than usual fields at Spa because most drivers and riders feared the circuit and did not like racing there.
 Multiple fatalities during the 1973 and 1975 24 Hours of Spa touring car races more or less sealed the old circuit's fate, and by 1978, the last year Spa was in its original form, the only major races held there were the Belgian motorcycle Grand Prix and the Spa 24 Hours touring car race; the 1000 km World Sportscar Championship race no longer took place after 1975 and did not come back until 1982.

-In 1969, the Belgian Grand Prix was boycotted by the F1 drivers because of the extreme danger of Spa.
-There had been ten car racing fatalities in total at the track in the 1960s, including five in the two years previous.
+In 1969, the Belgian Grand Prix was boycotted by Formula One drivers due to the extreme danger.
+There had been ten car racing fatalities in total at the track in the 1960s, five of which had come in the last two years.
 The drivers demanded changes made to Spa which were not possible on short notice, so the Belgian Grand Prix was dropped that year.
 Armco barriers were added to the track and sections of it were improved (especially the Stavelot and Hollowell sections), just like they had been added for the 1969 Le Mans race.
 One last race there the following year on the improved track was still not satisfactory enough (even after a temporary chicane was added at Malmedy just for that race) for the drivers in terms of safety, and even with the chicane, the drivers averaged over 150 mph during the race.
 For the 1971 race, the track owners and authorities had not brought the track up to date with mandatory safety measures, and the race was cancelled.
 Formula One would not return to Spa until 1983 on the modern track.